-The Year 8 Numeracy Support course focuses on improving students' numeracy skills and developing their understanding of fractions, decimals, percentages, and algebra.
-They then apply these skills to practical situations related to Measurement, Statistics, and Probability.
 The Numeracy Support Program follows the same format as the standard class, with additional opportunities for one-on-one support and hands-on activities.

-Year 7 Mathematics Teachers will recommend students to join the Year 8 Numeracy Support Program; This recommendation will be based upon work completed in class throughout the year.
+Year 7 Mathematics teachers will recommend students to join the Year 8 Numeracy Support Program; This recommendation will be based upon work completed in class throughout the year.
 Movement from the program back to standard mathematics classes will be reviewed at the end of semester one following teacher recommendations.
 These reviews will consist of teacher judgement (based on available data and professional judgement), formal assessment and parental consent.